texttics/texttics-site/stage2-readme.md

     * **Tables:** Dynamic HTML generation with Python f-strings.
     * **Sparklines:** Dynamic SVG generation with Python strings (no external charting libraries for maximum speed and security).
     * **Styling:** CSS Grid for layout, `rgba` transparency for heatmaps to ensure text legibility.
-This architecture ensures that Stage 2 is a robust, standalone forensic instrument that enhances, rather than duplicates, the capabilities of Stage 1.
+This architecture makes Stage 2 a robust, standalone forensic instrument.
+It minimizes its dependency on Stage 1 by consuming only the core data snapshot and performing its own lightweight UAX-based analysis for RLE classification.